fortunedwards/genlayer-unscramble-game/README.md

 4. Use "Shuffle" to rearrange letters (free)
 5. Use "New Word" to skip difficult words (counts as miss)
 6. Complete 10 words or reach 3 misses to end the round
-7. Review performance and compete on the leaderboard!
+7. Review performance and start the next round!

 ## Tech Stack
 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Node.js, Express
-- **Database**: Vercel Postgres

 - **Deployment**: Vercel

-## Database Schema
-- `users`: Player authentication and welcome messages
-- `high_scores`: All game scores with player names for leaderboard